 The following basic guitar chords for beginners will form the foundation of your chords.
 Learning these chords and their shapes will help you in learning many other guitar chords.

 Not only that, there are also hundreds of songs you can learn that involve just these basic open guitar chords.

-The first part of this post will explain how to read guitar chord charts and then move onto playing the actual guitar chords.
+The first part of this post will explain how to read guitar chord charts.
+And then we’ll move onto playing the actual guitar chords.

 The guitar chords that will be covered in this post are.